 Designing conditions for coexistence

-The mutualistic entanglements of the non-mechanical, non-digital systems we live in are often overlooked.
-Biologically speaking, and as we experienced during the COVID-19 pandemic, humanity isn’t the natural master over the broader ecological system, but is inherently a part of, and bound to it.
+The mutualistic entanglements that shape the non-mechanical, non-digital systems in which we live in are often overlooked.
+Biologically speaking, humanity isn’t the natural master of the broader ecological system, but is inherently a part of, and bound to it.

-In this context, more-than-human design is an emerging approach that transcends the human perspective to advance mutualism across the various kingdoms of life.
-Rather than speculatively redistributing agency to nonhuman collaborators, however, it should be seen as a practice that seeks to construct conditions capable of supporting the coexistence of living species with other living and nonliving things.
+In this context, more-than-human design offers a radical rethinking of anthropocentric narratives, attempting to advance mutualism across the various kingdoms of life.
+Yet, rather than speculatively redistributing agency to nonhuman collaborators, it should be seen as a practice that seeks to construct conditions capable of supporting the coexistence of living species with other living and nonliving things.

 Beyond binaries: New relationships